Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

-Attention maps can be learned from deep networks, as shown in Figure \ref{fig3}(c,d), where the input can be either image patches or feature maps from the previous convolutional layer.
-The parametric attention methods are more adaptive and are commonly used in supervised metric learning.
-For example, Li \etal \cite{li2016visual} propose stacked fully-connected layers to learn an attention model for multi-scale image patches.
-Similarly, Noh \etal \cite{noh2017largescale} design a 2-layer CNN with a softplus output layer to compute scores which indicate the importance of different image regions.
+Parametric attention maps, shown in Figure \ref{fig3} (c,d), can be learned via deep networks, where the input can be either image patches or feature maps \cite{kim2017learned},\cite{xiang2019multiple},\cite{yang2021dolg}, approaches which are commonly used in supervised metric learning \cite{lou2018multi}.
+Kim \etal \cite{kim2017learned} make the first attempt to propose a shallow network (CRN) to take as input the feature maps of convolutional layers and outputs a weighted mask indicating the importance of spatial regions in the feature maps.
+The resulting mask modulates feature aggregation to create a global representation of the input image.
+Noh \etal \cite{noh2017largescale} design a 2-layer CNN with a softplus output layer to compute scores which indicate the importance of different image regions.
 Inspired by R-MAC, Kim \etal \cite{kimregional2018Regional} employ a pre-trained ResNet101 to train a context-aware attention network using multi-scale feature maps.

-Instead of using feature maps as inputs, a whole image can be used to learn feature importance, for which specific networks are needed.
-For example, Mohedano \cite{mohedano2017saliency} explore different saliency models, including DeepFixNet \cite{pan2016shallow} and Saliency Attentive Model (SAM) \cite{cornia2016Predicting}, to learn salient regions for input images.
-Similarly, Yang \etal \cite{yang2017two} introduce a two-stream network for image retrieval in which the auxiliary stream, DeepFixNet, is used specifically for predicting attention maps.

-In a nutshell, attention mechanisms offer deep networks the capacity to highlight the most important regions of a given image, widely used in computer vision.
-For image retrieval specifically, attention mechanisms can be combined with supervised metric learning \cite{ng2020solar}, \cite{kim2018attention}, \cite{chen2019hybrid}.
+Apart from using feature maps as inputs, a whole image can be used to learn feature importance, for which specific networks are needed \cite{mohedano2017saliency},\cite{yang2017two},\cite{wei2019saliency}.
+Mohedano \cite{mohedano2017saliency} explores different saliency models, including DeepFixNet and Saliency Attentive Model.
+Yang \etal \cite{yang2017two} and Wei \etal \cite{wei2019saliency} introduce a two-stream network for image retrieval in which the auxiliary stream, DeepFixNet, is used specifically for predicting attention maps, which are then fused with the feature maps produced by the main network.
+For image retrieval, attention mechanisms can be combined with supervised metric learning \cite{ng2020solar}.